 Remains of the beam engine and other machinery can be seen inside, aswell as the rafters supporting th ceiling.
 Glow worms are also visible.
 A good torch is essential for viewing this unique piece of mining heritage.

-The Karangahake Gorge is on State Highway 2 between Waihi and Paeroa, at the southern limits of the Coromandel Peninsula.
+The Karangahake Gorge is on SH2 between Waihi and Paeroa, at the southern limits of the Coromandel Peninsula.

 Know before you go

 A torch is recommended for the gold mining tunnels, and is essential for viewing the underground pumphouse side trip.